Get Started with Git on Oracle Linux

 fatal: not a git repository (or any of the parent directories): .git

 What happened?
-Why is this not recognized as being a repository?
-Because any new Git repository needs initializing.
+Why is this not recognized as a repository?
+Any new Git repository needs initializing.
 Next, you will initialize a new Git repository.

 git init